Mummanajagadeesh/V-RU81K5CU83/README.md

 A virtual Rubik's Cube implemented using the **Kociemba algorithm** for solving scrambled states.
 This project offers an interactive 3D simulation of a Rubik's Cube that you can scramble, manipulate manually, and solve.
 The solution is computed using the Kociemba two-phase algorithm, widely known for its efficiency in solving Rubik's cubes with minimal moves.

+Deployment: This project is deployed using a WebGL server with Node.js alongside GitHub Pages for hosting the live demo.

 **Heavily Inspired by:** [@Megalomobile](https://www.megalomobile.com/)

 **[Click here for the Live Demo](https://mummanajagadeesh.github.io/v-cube-host/)**